 - For residential facilities that have a front desk, resident hosts must sign in their guest(s) following proper procedure at the front desk.
 The host must escort all signed-in guests back to the front desk to sign them out of the building at the end of the visit.
 If a guest is not properly signed out, then the guest would be considered still in the building.
 Students may not sign in or sign out guest(s) for other residential students.

 Resident hosts must escort their guest(s) at all times within the hall.

 - Photo identification will be required for each guest.
 It is the responsibility of each host to inform their guests that they need identification to be permitted into the residence halls.
 Photo identification of the guest(s) will remain at the desk until the guest(s) vacate the building.
 Acceptable forms of photo identification include: a driver's license or a university/college/school ID.
 No other forms of ID will be accepted.

 - Guests without ID will not be allowed access into the hall, except in emergencies (See Facilities Access, Emergency ID section for more details).

-- Resident hosts are limited to three guests at any one time, unless otherwise permitted by Housing and Residence Life professional staff.
+- Resident hosts are limited to three guests at any one time, unless otherwise permitted by HRL professional staff.

-- Guests under the age of sixteen (16) are not allowed overnight in residence halls.
-Limited exceptions may be made with advance notice and written parental consent provided to the Housing and Residence Life professional staff that oversees the residential facility.
+- Guests under the age of sixteen (16) are not allowed overnight in the residence halls.
+Limited exceptions may be made with advance notice and written parental consent provided to the HRL professional staff that oversees the residential facility.

 - When locked out, a resident should report to the front desk of their residential facility to notify the desk staff that access will be needed.